loic-yvonnet/convex-hull-cpp14/README.md

 <h1>Convex Hull Algorithms in C++14</h1>

-This small library provides a mono-threaded implementation for Graham Scan and Monotone Chain algorithms for the computation of the convex hull of a set of points in the 2D space.
+This small library provides a mono-threaded implementation for Graham Scan, Monotone Chain and Jarvis algorithms for the computation of the convex hull of a set of points in the 2D space.

 <h2>Build prerequisites</h2>